kyubuns/AbcConsole/README.md

 You only need to enter a few characters of the method name, and you can comfortably use AUTOCOMPLETE to enter the name!!

 Checked by iOS, Android.
 Of course, it can also be used with Editor, Windows, and Mac.
+You can start it with the tilde key, and the Tab key, up and down keys, etc. also work like a common console.

 ## Instructions